kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/configure-mtls-Gardener-certs.md

     You can request any subdomain of the assigned default domain and use it to create a TLS or mTLS Gateway, as long as it is not used by another resource.
 For example, if your default domain is `*.c12345.kyma.ondemand.com` you can use such subdomains as `example.c12345.kyma.ondemand.com`, `*.example.c12345.kyma.ondemand.com`, and more.
 If you use the Kyma runtime default domain, Gardener’s issuer can issue certificates for subdomains of that domain without additional DNS delegation.

+- Instead of using Gardener-managed server certificates and self-signed client certificates, you can provide your own certificates issued by your custom CA. This solution is recommended for production environments.

 ## Procedure
 1. Create a namespace with enabled Istio sidecar proxy injection.